 Peter R. Carroll, MD, MPH

-Dr. Peter Carroll, professor and chair of the UCSF Department of Urology, received his undergraduate training at the University of California, Berkeley.
+Dr. Peter Carroll, professor, UCSF Department of Urology, received his undergraduate training at the University of California, Berkeley.
 After graduating with honors from Georgetown University School of Medicine, he came to UCSF for his general surgery training and urology residency.
 He completed a fellowship in urologic oncology at Memorial-Sloan Kettering Cancer Center before joining the faculty of the UCSF Department of Urology in 1986.
-Dr. Carroll, who holds the Ken and Donna Derr-Chevron Distinguished Professorship in Urology, added an MPH to his academic credentials in 2008.

-Dr. Carroll has authored or co-authored over 500 publications.
+Dr. Carroll has authored or co-authored over 650 publications.
 He is an active member of numerous professional medical societies.
-He is now Past President of the American Board of Urology (2006-2008).
 He is currently principal or co-investigator on numerous scientific studies.
-His major professional interests are the study and management of urologic cancers, innovative methods of urinary tract reconstruction, health services research, health policy and the impact of cancer detection and treatment on quality of life.
+His current interests are the study and management of urologic cancers, innovative methods of urinary tract reconstruction, health services research, health policy and the impact of cancer detection and treatment on quality of life.

 Dr. Carroll’s commitment to compassionate and innovative care spans benign to oncologic urology, with a focus on cancer.
 As a medical educator, he fosters an environment where clinical expertise is recruited and nurtured.